What Are the Pros and Cons of Assisted Living (For the Elderly)?

 Here at Carlisle Communities, we’re asked these questions all the time.
 For more than 20 years, we’ve provided assisted living to seniors seeking vibrant, engaged, and active lives.

-If you’re wondering how assisted living can impact the health and happiness of you or your loved one, look no further.
+If you’re wondering about the differences between assisted living and home care — and how assisted living can impact the health and happiness of you or your loved one — look no further.

 In this article, we’ll explore the advantages and disadvantages of assisted living.
 We’ll also look at how assisted living can impact you as you coast into the waters of your Golden Years.